pr-dev-repo/React-Select-Multi-Async/README.md

 With the collection function, you will be able to consolidate all the init to one single JS.
 <br>
 <br>
-I have included a test JS file with some generic logic that includes, but not limited to:
+I have included a test JS file with some generic logic that includes, but it is not limited to:
 <ul>
   <li>Server Side Calls</li>
     <li>Role handling</li>